-GIT FOSSIL File versioning only Versioning, Tickets, Wiki, and Blog/News Sharding Replicating Developer branches Feature branches Complex Intuitive Separate web tools Integrated Web interface Lots of little tools Single executable Pile-of-files repository Single file repository Uses "rebase" Immutable GPL BSD
+GIT FOSSIL File versioning only Versioning, Tickets, Wiki, and Technotes Sharding Replicating Developer branches Feature branches Complex Intuitive Separate web tools Integrated Web interface Lots of little tools Single executable Pile-of-files repository Single-file relational database One check-out per repository Many check-outs per repository Uses "rebase" Immutable GPL BSD

 3.1 Feature Set

-Git provides file versioning services only, whereas Fossil adds an integrated wiki, ticketing & bug tracking, embedded documentation, and News/Blog features.
+Git provides file versioning services only, whereas Fossil adds an integrated wiki, ticketing & bug tracking, embedded documentation, and Technical notes.
 These additional capabilities are available for Git as 3rd-party user-installed add-ons, but with Fossil they are integrated into the design.
 One way to describe Fossil is that it is "github-in-a-box".

 3.2 Sharding versus Replicating